The radio signal of PSR B0950+08 is detected over the whole pulse phase: Introduction

-The largest single-dish radio telescope in the world, China’s five-hundred-meter aperture spherical radio telescope (FAST), would be an appropriate tool to understand more about radio emission as well as the radiative mechanism of PSR B0950$+$08, taking advantage of its extremely high sensitivity~\citep{2019SCPMA..6259502J,2020RAA....20...64J}.
+The largest single-dish radio telescope in the world, china's FAST would be an appropriate tool to understand more about radio emission as well as the radiative mechanism of PSR B0950$+$08, taking advantage of its extremely high sensitivity~\citep{2019SCPMA..6259502J,2020RAA....20...64J}.
 New scientific achievements have already been obtained with FAST, including studies of pulsars~\citep[e.g.][]{LuJG2019} and fast radio bursts~\citep[e.g.][]{XuR2021}.
-In this article, the emission from the ``bridge'' of PSR B0950+08 is determined (as shown in Fig.~\ref{fig1}), exhibiting a concave structure.
+In this article, the emission from the ``bridge'' of PSR B0950$+$08 is determined (as shown in Fig.~\ref{fig1}), exhibiting a concave structure.
 In this paper, a detailed study of the radiation properties of the entire $360^{\circ}$-pulse longitude is presented.
 The observations with FAST and the data reduction are described in Section~\ref{obs}.
 To determine the emission at the entire pulse period, a depth data analysis and the radiation characteristics of this pulsar are presented in Section~\ref{dat}.
-Finally, general conclusions and discussions are provided in Section~\ref{con}.
+Finally, general conclusion and discussions are provided in Section~\ref{con}.